BY: Tom Farrington MVB MRCVS VetMFHom. Chief Veterinary Medical Advisor for HomeoPet

 Keep them warm and dry

-An important thing to particularly bear in mind at this time of year is to dry off pets that have got very wet rather than let them get cold, particularly for older animals.
+An important thing to particularly bear in mind during the winter months is to dry off pets that have got very wet rather than let them get cold, particularly for older animals.
 Like us humans, older pets are often more susceptible to respiratory disease, because their advancing age means they can’t cough up sufficient mucus.
 This could be for a variety of reasons, such as heart disease, kidney disease, liver disease, all of which in their own way can cause the accumulation of extra fluid in the lungs, creating the perfect breeding ground for bacteria or viruses.

 Within the HomeoPet range of natural medicines we have a number of products formulated to support a healthy respiratory tract in animals.
 Like all HomeoPet medicines, these products are veterinary formulated from natural ingredients and are easy to administer.
 They can also be combined with other HomeoPet products.